-L: I suppose that even underlines what you’re doing even more.
-If you’re thinking about going in that area, people will see it as a time-saving device.
-But if you don’t have your personality figured out, it’s gonna make it even harder to put that in place and implement it.
+L: I suppose that even underlines what you're doing even more.
+If you're thinking about going to that area, people will see it as a time-saving device.
+But if you don't have your personality figured out, it's going to make it even harder to implement that in place.

 S: It's pointless to use anything if it's not going to lead to customers down the line.
 It's gonna be switching people off, there's no point.
 It might be saving you time, if it's saving you time but losing your customer, what's the point?

 L: Quickly then, I'm putting you on the spot here.
 Let me know if you want me to cut it.
 What do you think is gonna be a big shift or big change in trend with social media in 2020?